 Struggling to save, steep living and lifestyle expenses, and chronic debt are problems that the vast majority of South Africans face year in and year out.
 The solution?
 More money.
 If we had more money, we might be able to put a little aside each month; we might be able to afford the things we need and want; and we’d be able to dig ourselves out of debt.
 However, short of winning the lottery or inheriting a windfall from some long lost rich relative, more money isn’t going to fall into our laps.
+And, while you can rely on Wonga for a quick loan in an emergency, using our service on a long-term basis is not a sustainable or safe money management strategy.
 Instead, we need to learn to save irrespective of how generous our salaries are or aren’t.
 The 52-week savings challenge is an excellent place to start and it’s a plan that is accessible to everyone.

 The 52-week savings plan was conceived in North America, so the original concept will not be very practical here in South Africa given our weaker currency.
 So, let’s tweak the challenge to provide you with a very achievable way to save close to R14,000 in one year!